cloudnativeessentials/hobbyfarm-scenario-kubecon-2023/content/step-16.md

 "prometheus-community" has been added to your repositories
 ```

-2. Update information of available charts locally from chart repositories
+2. Update information of available charts locally from chart repositories.

 ```ctr:kubernetes
 helm repo update
 ```

 Expected output:

 ```shell
 Hang tight while we grab the latest from your chart repositories...
 ...Successfully got an update from the "prometheus-community" chart repository